IljaKosynkin/DeSerializer/README.md

 ```
 And you're free to go.

+# Important notes
+## Function 'create'
+Note that unfortunately due to changes to Obj-C interop in Swift 4.2 you have to provide implementation for function "create" (examples are provided below).
+Hopefully, I will be able to make more convinient method to work around problems in future releases.

 # Usage
 ## Simple case
 Library provides class with static methods called KLPDeserializer and it's highly encouraged to use it.